dziobakwszafie/ski-shop/README.md

 Project of ski shop.
 At the beginning it was supposed to be a simple website with a few skis which i haven't used anymore.
 Than i decided to learn Bootstrap while bulding it.
-Now it has to be a fully working online store made with React.
+Now it will be a fully working online store made with React.
+I hope so :P

 ## Built With